rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 }>
 ```

-my focus is on types, not values.
+My focus is on types, not values.
 There is no safety benefit in doing this.
 Communication, documentation and accessibility are the only goals.
 In a modernized interpretation of the KISS principle I think of "Simple" as a lot of very transparent types.

 ## Next Chapter

-There are parts of TS that I absolutely love and adore and I will talk about them.
+There are parts of TS that I absolutely adore and I will talk about them.
 The complexity of TS types is another big topic to discuss.
-Discussing it will uncover more compilation bloopers.
+Complexity causes compilation issues (we will encounter some new bloopers) and makes the language hard to use.
 This will take me a couple of weeks to finish.

 I am working on these notes during the 2021 holiday season.